hiiamboris/red-cli-gitlab-mirror/README.md

 Just define a Red function and pass it's name (or path) to `cli/process-into`.

-See mockups/ for a few examples.
+See [mockups/](https://gitlab.com/hiiamboris/red-cli/tree/master/mockups) for a few examples.

 ## Implementation details

-- Operands are ordered.
-Options are not and can be interleaved with operands.
+- Operands are **ordered**.
+Options are not and can be **interleaved** with operands.
-- Values given to a collecting option are passed in the same order as they occur in command line.
+- Values given to a collecting option are passed in the **same order** as they occur in command line.
 - Options cannot appear between another option and it's argument.

-Supported option formats:
+Supported option **formats**:
 - `-o value`
 - `--option value` (can occur in a single argument if it's quoted)
 - `--option=value`

-`--` marks the end of options, following arguments are considered operands. `--` itself is skipped, but if another `--` occurs in the command line, it will be mapped to the next operand.
+`--` marks the **end of options**, following arguments are considered operands. `--` itself is skipped, but if another `--` occurs in the command line, it will be mapped to the next operand.

-Current implementation doesn't help much with dispatch-type utilities like Windows' NET, WMIC, etc (unless these utilities also use GNU-like options).
+Current implementation doesn't help much with **dispatch-type utilities** like Windows' NET, WMIC, etc (unless these utilities also use GNU-like options).
 Their logic is to analyze 1st argument, dispatch into a corresponding function.
 Like a tree, with each leaf having it's own algorithms and a preformatted locale-specific help page.
 On the other hand, these utilities' command line parsing is so straight-forward that there's little we can do at all.
-See [#intermediate-form] for a possible solution.
+See [Intermediate form](#intermediate-form) for a possible solution.

 ## Notes

-Default arguments can be easily handled by the program itself: `option-value: any [option-value default-value]`.
+**Default arguments** can be easily handled by the program itself: `option-value: any [option-value default-value]`.
 If Red one day starts supporting default argument values in function spec, we will be able to infer defaults from it automatically, for the help text.

-Same for conflicting options.
+Same for **conflicting options**.
 Document it in docstrings if required.
 Resolve in Red on case to case basis.

-Example or commentary text that commands often print at the end of their help can be printed manually.
+**Example or commentary text** that commands often print at the end of their help can be printed manually.
 It's usually too long to appear in a docstring, and although we may repurpose `return:` docstring for that, I don't see it as a particularly bright idea.

 ### Case sensitivity